 Whether it's for a simple trim or a double process, New York City girls don't mess around when it comes to their hair.
 The best tressed city girls have their go-to salons on lock because they know that looking effortlessly cool often involves frequenting the best colorists and stylists in town.
 So which NYC salons are worthy of your gorgeous locks?
-If you're reluctant to try a new spot or ready to book a color refresher for summer, we've got you covered.
-We asked the locals to share their favorite spots and mane masters, so you'll have peace of mind knowing your hair is in good hands with these pros.
+If you're reluctant to try a new spot or ready to book a color refresher, we've got you covered.
+We asked a few locals to share their favorite spots and mane masters, so you'll have peace of mind knowing your hair is in good hands with these pros.

 Read on to find out the best hair salons in NYC according to these big-city cool girls.